 Traditional Chinese Medicine uses an entire toolbox of techniques.

-In addition to acupuncture, you may receive additional services as part of your treatment, which will be discussed between you and Julie.
+In addition to acupuncture, you may receive additional services as part of your treatment, which will be discussed with you.

 The use of various modalities are included in the cost of treatment without any additional fees, and includes: